-This project is funded by a grant from the National Institute of Mental Health (R34MH092503).
+This project was funded by a grant from the National Institute of Mental Health (R34MH092503).

 OHSU IRB #5580

 Principal Investigators: Christina Nicolaidis, MD, MPH, Oregon Health & Science University; Dora Raymaker, MS, Autistic Self Advocacy Network

 * Explanation of use of Person First Language on this site